JustinShetty/lacam/README.md

 This fork introduces an additional command-line argument
 ```
--T, --threshold       number of reached goals necessary to terminate [default: "1"]
+-T, --threshold       number of reached goals necessary to terminate.
+If -1, all agents must reach their goals. [default: "-1"]
 ```
 which determines the exit condition for the algorithm.